 In fact, 70-80% of search engine users are only focusing on the organic results.
-This means that people don’t want to click on the paid ads at the top of the search results, they want the organic results that come below the ads.
+This means that people prefer to click the organic results that come after the ads than the paid results.

 Here’s what a great SEO strategy does for you: